chromium/chromium/docs/enterprise/policy_pref_mapping_test.md

 - `PolicyTest.AllPoliciesHaveATestCase` (iOS only)
 - `PolicyTest.PolicyToPrefMappings` (iOS only)

+Individual policies for PolicyPrefsTest.PolicyToPrefsMapping could be filtered by `--test_policy_to_pref_mappings_filter` flag.
+The flag accepts policy names (with the .optionalTestNameSuffix) separated by colon.

 ## Example

 The following example tests the `IdleAction` policy, i.e. its mapping to two